 - The region is defined by its flat topography.

-Aside from the temperature differences between land and sea, the sea makes coastal districts more susceptible to weather systems that have moved along the coast from various locations.
-Weather systems can blow in from the ocean or other nearby locations, bringing change with them.
+Aside from the temperature differences between land and sea, the sea makes coastal districts more susceptible to weather systems moving along the coast from various locations.
+Weather systems can blow in from the ocean or other nearby locations, bringing change.

 Temperate climate area

 Whether you live in a temperate temperature zone can influence how quickly the weather changes.
 These are the areas where tropical climates and arctic climate conditions collide.

 Denver, Colorado, is one of the most well-known examples of a moderate climate.
 They may encounter frigid, almost freezing conditions in the morning and brighter, sunny weather later in the day in these locations.